Adnap/DataScienceCoursera/HelloWorld.md

 * or event emojies  :four_leaf_clover:

 ## I wish you to have a good time
-These courses is going to be great and very helpful.
+These courses are going to be great and very helpful.

-Have a good day!
+Have a nice day!